manuelkiessling/manuel.kiessling.net/content/getting-rid-of-temporary-failures-in-name-resolution-on-aws-ec2.md

 "Route 53" is the managed DNS service of AWS which among other things provides the aforementioned Resolver as the DNS server which can be used by EC2 instances within a VPC to resolve DNS names.
 It looked like we were running into the mentioned quota limit.

-An important detail is that we run a setup where we manage our own CNAME records for some of the service endpoints our application needs, and do so within a private Route 53 Hosted Zone.
+An important detail is that we run a setup where we manage our own CNAME records for most of the service endpoints our application needs, and do so within a private Route 53 Hosted Zone.
 Because that zone is private, only Route 53 itself can resolve names within this zone.
-We thus could not simply switch name resolution from AWS's VPC Resolver to a public DNS service like Google's 8.8.8.8 or Cloudflare's 1.1.1.1, as those simply don't have these DNS records.
+We thus could not simply switch name resolution from AWS's VPC Resolver to a public DNS service like Google's 8.8.8.8 or Cloudflare's 1.1.1.1, as those simply cannot look up these private DNS records.

-We were already doing what AWS describes in [How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?](https://aws.amazon.com/de/premiumsupport/knowledge-center/dns-resolution-failures-ec2-linux/), which recommends to set up a DNS cache on each EC2 instance to limit the number of DNS queries to the Route 53 Resolver - this way, each record is looked up through the Resolver once, and subsequent lookups are answered by the local cache, without going to the Resolver again.
+We were already doing what AWS describes in [How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?](https://aws.amazon.com/de/premiumsupport/knowledge-center/dns-resolution-failures-ec2-linux/), which recommends to set up a DNS cache on each EC2 instance to limit the number of DNS queries to the Route 53 Resolver - this way, each record is looked up through the Resolver once, and subsequent lookups are answered by the local cache, without the need to go to the Resolver again.

 However, this only works until the Time-to-live (TTL) value of the record is reached; when this is the case, the record is considered stale, and has to be retrieved again through the Resolver.